What every Championship team needs to win promotion to the Premier League

 Leeds must first hope the clubs above them slip up and must of course likely beat Southampton on the final day – while Saints’ relevance to the automatic race depends on their games in hand.

-They face Preston at home on Tuesday 16 April and Leicester away on Tuesday 23 April.
+They beat Preston 3-0 at home on Tuesday 16 April in the first of those and face Leicester away on Tuesday 23 April.
 The latter will of course dictate the Foxes’ own chances of going straight up.

 Playoff drama: who can stay the course?

-Naturally, two of the aftermentioned four are going to fill half of the available playoff spots.
+Naturally, two of the aforementioned quartet are going to fill half of the available play-off spots.

-There is currently a gap of nine points between fourth and fifth, which will be extended if Saints avoid midweek defeat.
+There is currently a gap of 12 points between fourth and fifth after Saints’ midweek win.

-Battling for the two remaining playoff places are at least four clubs, but potentially a fifth too: Preston are 10th but can catapault themselves to seventh if they beat Southampton in that aforementioned clash.
+Battling for the two remaining play-off places are six clubs although Preston missed a golden opportunity to catapult themselves to seventh when they lost to Southampton.

 Position